kljensen/go-is-awesome/README.md

 if you'd like to run the Go code examples in the browser, you'll need to run the `server.go` code as such

-	go run ./server.go .
+	go run main.go ../presentation

-assuming that you're in the top-level directory.
+assuming that you're in the `server` directory.
+Of course, to build `main.go` you'll likely first have to run

+	go get

+in order to fetch dependencies.

 ## Resources